-With muscular dystrophy, MD, such as Duchene’s (DMD) and Becker’s (BMD), it is common to have a heart problem as you get older.
-The main heart problem in DMD and BMD is called cardiomyopathy.
-This means an abnormality in the heart muscle.
+Heart problems are common with muscular dystrophy (MD).
+The most common heart problem is called cardiomyopathy.
+This means there are problems in the heart muscle.
 One or both ventricles (lower pumping chambers) of the heart do not pump, or function, as they should.
+Sometimes they become enlarged.
 You may also have heart rhythms that are not normal.

 Shortness of breath

 Heart beats that are not normal

 You may not be able to tell if you are having heart problems.
 It is important to see a heart provider to find heart problems early.

 Echocardiogram (heart ultrasound): This is a test that looks at the function/squeeze and size of the heart.
 MD patients will have It measures heart function in two ways:

 Fractional shortening (FS) measures the percentage of change from the squeeze (systolic) to the relax (diastolic) function of the heart.